PatelPratikkumar/gemini-todoist-extension/README.md

 - **23 MCP Tools** covering all Todoist operations
 - **Natural Language** - "Add groceries to my shopping list for tomorrow"
+- **Hierarchical View** - See tasks and subtasks in a nested tree structure
 - **Smart Formatting** - Clean, readable output (no raw JSON!)
 - **Move with Subtasks** - Move parent tasks with all subtasks preserved
 - **Smart Confirmations** - Confirms before completing or deleting